ZhichaoPengMath/ZhichaoPengMath.github.io/_pages/code.md

 The matlab demo code is written by me and [Dr. Pengliang Yang](https://yangpl.wordpress.com/).
 Great thanks to Pengliang for his great suggestions.

-If you read our sample code, you may notice that we only fiter for $E$.
+If you read our sample code, you may notice that we only fiter the electric field.
 The reason is that we are considering a simple problem with $Im(H)=0$.
-For more complicated problems, we need to filter for both $E$ and $H$.
+For more complicated problems, we need to filter both electric and magnetic fields.

 ### [1 Basic Ideas](#BasicIdeas)